Required Minimum Distribution

 Rather than receive the RMD from your IRA, tell your IRA custodian to direct it to your parish or favorite charity.
 This is the only way to make your RMD a true QCD and avoid the listed effects of taking your RMD.

-Unfortunately, at this time, a distribution from your IRA to a donor advised fund is not a qualified charitable distribution.
+At this time, a distribution from your IRA to a donor advised fund is not a qualified charitable distribution.
+However, IRA distributions to a donor designated fund — which benefits only one designated charity — do qualify as QCDs.

 Flexing the RMD Strategy Further